 * Lets you create custom data extraction rules and tweak the output data to your business needs and requirements

-* Lets you fully automate the entire workflow thanks to integrations
+* Lets you fully automate the entire workflow thanks to its many available integrations

 Docparser is a cloud computing software and doesn’t require you to download any file or application.
 You can work on it anywhere, anytime.

 It works equally efficiently on scanned images and documents and native PDF files.
 It’s built-in and improved OCR can read texts, data, tables from images as well as scanned documents and PDFs.